 Athlete Photo Gallery

 Guldemond came into the 2014 season as a favorite to represent snowboarding slopestyle in its Olympic debut in Sochi.
-A top American finish at the Dew Tour and a third-place finish at the U.S. Sprint Grand Prix at Mammoth secured his ticket to Sochi, where he finished fifteenth in the historic slopestyle debut.
+A top American finish at the Dew Tour and a third-place finish at the U.S. Grand Prix at Mammoth secured his ticket to Sochi, where he finished 15th in the historic slopestyle debut.

 OFF THE SNOW